cornetto

 scripts/minidotplot.sh chm13.fa asm.fasta

-# dot plot of a hifiasm primary assembly against a flat assembly of HG002 Q100
+# dot plot of a hifiasm primary assembly against a "haploid" version of the HG002 Q100 reference

 samtools faidx hg002v1.0.1.fasta